 NCTE welcomes applications for the following positions:

-Located in Washington, DC, this is a new position and an incredible opportunity to significantly contribute to the knowledge base about transgender people.
+Located in Washington, DC, this position presents an incredible opportunity to ensure the successful implementation of a survey that will significantly contribute to the knowledge base about transgender people.
 The survey will include all kinds of people on the trans spectrum, including those who identify as non-binary, and will be conducted in English and Spanish.
-The survey team has already begun working and has made some significant improvements over the last iteration, including enhanced story collection.
+The ideal candidate will be bilingual and will be an outgoing, self-starter with strong experience in field organizing and coalition building.

 NCTE is a strong voice for transgender people in our nation's capital and fills a unique niche in the overall movement for lesbian, gay, bisexual and transgender rights.
 NCTE's primary role is to support and advocate for policy change at the local, state and federal level, as well as to use the media to educate society about transgender people.
 We are known to approach our work with enthusiasm, optimism and good humor.
 NCTE has a serious commitment to approaching and engaging in its work with an awareness of how racial and economic justice is intertwined and connected to transgender justice and a commitment to ensuring that policymakers and society understand the connection as well.